KendrickOrg/kendrick/src/Kendrick.package/KEIndividual.class/README.md

 A KEIndividual represents an individual (or agent) in a model.
 Each individual has its own attributes such as: currentStatus, nextStatus, position, age, ...

-By default, KEIndividual has the following attributes: #id, #alive Why nextStatus, currentStatus are not defined as attributes ?
+Why nextStatus, currentStatus are not defined as attributes ?

 Instance Variables